bimalkshah/technicalanalysis/README.md

 - **forecast**:
 - **100% Pure Python**: No external packages required

+# Breadth
-# Market breadth indicators assess the overall strength or weakness of the market by comparing the number of advancing and declining stocks.
+Market breadth indicators assess the overall strength or weakness of the market by comparing the number of advancing and declining stocks.

 1. Advance-Decline Line (AD Line)
 The Advance-Decline Line (AD Line) is a cumulative measure of net advancing stocks over time.